 9.2 The Data Privacy Manager shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other data protection-related policies, and with any applicable data protection legislation.

 9.3 The Company shall keep written internal records of all personal data collection, holding, and processing, which shall incorporate the following information:

 9.3.1 The name and details of the Company, its Data Privacy Manager, and any applicable third-party data processors;

 9.3.2 The purposes for which the Company collects, holds, and processes personal data;

 9.3.3 Details of the categories of personal data collected, held, and processed by the Company, and the categories of data subject to which that personal data relates;

-9.3.4 Details of any transfers of personal data from EEA to non-EEA countries, including all mechanisms and security safeguards;
+9.3.4 Details of any transfers of personal data between countries, including all mechanisms and security safeguards;

 9.3.5 Details of how long personal data will be retained by the Company; and

 9.3.6 Detailed descriptions of all technical and organisational measures taken by the Company to ensure the security of personal data.